 - Don’t get discouraged, and don’t base your value/talent as a writer on local fellowships and accolades.
 Many great writers I know didn’t even bother with an MA/MFA, or with the whole workshop/journal/research/awards circuit.
 Some don’t even have a bachelor’s degree.
 This is just one route; you can take others if you wish, and you’ll always find your audience.
 Or you can take your talents overseas through scholarships, and/or submit to international publications and workshops.
 You never know.

 - Not to keep your hopes up, but national workshops also pick substitute fellows.
-There will be cases when a writing fellow suddenly won’t be able to attend the workshop, i.e. death in the family, medical emergencies, etc. So there will be one surprise slot.
+There will be cases when a writing fellow suddenly won’t be able to attend the workshop, i.e. death in the family, medical emergencies, etc. So there could be one surprise slot.
 I’ve been told that UP names its substitute fellows along with its original roster.
 UST doesn’t — so when the CCWLS calls, you better answer! 😉

 - If someone you know got a fellowship and you didn’t, hold your tongue, especially if other people are asking them about their experience.
 It doesn’t matter if you’re competitive by nature or not.
 Reminding the fellow that you didn’t get in and they did isn’t just sourgraping — it’s fucking rude, and it reflects badly on you.
 You’re basically demanding that they apologize for what they accomplished, or that it’s their duty to make you feel better when it’s absolutely not.